Casey-Summers/CP3402_Weekly_Learning_Journals/Learning_Journal_04.md

 # Learning Activities & Resources
 > Guiding statements/questions: :bulb:
 > - If you learned from something, link it!
 > - Compare why you chose to learn one thing over the other.
-See above section &uarr;
 > - Format: `topic` | `Purpose` | `Link` <br>

 > *Correct* examples: "Watching a learning course, doing a tutorial, getting expert advice, going to a seminar." <br>